-Offspring resemble their parents very much, but not wholly -each being possesses its individuality.
-This "variation" itself varies in amount, but it is always present, not only in
+Offspring resemble their parents very much, but not wholly-each being possesses its individuality.
+This "variation" itself varies in amount, but it is always present, not only in the whole organism, but in every part of each organism.
+Every organ, every character, every feeling, is individual; that is to say, varies from the same organ, character, or feeling in every other individual.

-5. The Law of unceasing Change of Physical Conditions upon the Surface of the Earth.-Geology shows us that this change has always gone on in times past, and we also know that it is now everywhere going on.

-6. The Equilibrium or Harmony of Nature.-When a species is well adapted to the conditions which environ it, it flourishes; when imperfectly adapted it decays; when ill-adapted it becomes extinct.
+- 5. The Law of unceasing Change of Physical Conditions upon the Surface of the Earth.-Geology shows us that this change has always gone on in times past, and we also know that it is now everywhere going on. - 6.
+The Equilibrium or Harmony of Nature.-When a species is well adapted to the conditions which environ it, it flourishes; when imperfectly adapted it decays; when ill-adapted it becomes extinct.
 If all the conditions which determine an organism's wellbeing are taken into consideration, this statement can hardly be disputed.